Scarlet2 – Thoughts for a major redesign

 But I have become dissatisfied.
-Scarlet1 (as a shall call it) is a pretty old code by now, the first commit being from May 8, 2017.
-Fred Moolekamp and I had been tinkering with the approach before it became `scarlet`.
-For reference, in the first working version we had to compute gradients _ourselves_, such were the times.
-We later switched to [`autograd`](https://github.com/HIPS/autograd), which served us fine, but it shows its age.
+Scarlet1 (as I shall call it) is a pretty old code by now, the first commit being from May 8, 2017.
+Fred Moolekamp and I had been tinkering with the approach before it became scarlet.
+For reference, in the first working version we had to compute gradients ourselves, such were the times.
+We later switched to autograd, which served us fine, but it shows its age.
 In particular, it locks us in on CPUs, so we don't benefit from the performance gains on GPUs and TPUs, which we'll really want for the data volumes ahead.

 It's not just the age.
 To make bulk processing robust, we designed classes to describe astronomical sources in a "best effort" way, geared towards the vast number of smallish, faintish galaxies and stars that dominate extragalactic surveys.
 Extending these source classes to other use cases (think e.g. strong lensing arcs, or dust lanes) is doable, but it's not easy to understand how.
 So, we packaged up the most common options in distinct source classes, which does work for bulk processing, but that made them convoluted and not really extendable.
 So, we didn't have the right "language" to specify source models.
 I want it to be flexible, modular, intuitive, and, ideally, concise.